 Neck Injury at Work

-Depending on the severity and symptoms, neck injuries tend to be expensive to treat.
-If you’ve sustained a neck injury at work, it’s important you visit a Sacramento workers’ compensation attorney.
+Depending on the severity and symptoms, neck injuries are expensive to treat.
+You must visit a Sacramento workers’ compensation attorney if you’ve sustained a neck injury at work.
 We understand the various degrees of neck injuries and if cervical radiculopathy could be work-related.
 We can also explain the common treatments for neck injuries and how to file a workers’ compensation claim for a neck injury.
-If you wish to learn more about your options, please don’t hesitate to get in touch with one of our lawyers at Sacramento Workers’ Compensation Attorneys, P.C.
+If you wish to learn more about your options, please don’t hesitate to contact one of our lawyers at Sacramento Workers’ Compensation Attorneys, P.C.

-A neck injury is any injury to the structures found in the neck area including muscles, ligaments, tendons, and bones.
-Although a tough structure, the neck can be easily injured by abrupt movements or sudden, external force.
+A neck injury is any injury to the structures found in the neck area, including muscles, ligaments, tendons, and bones.
+Although a rigid structure, the neck can be easily injured by abrupt movements or sudden external force.
 Common causes of minor neck injuries include neck strain, improper pillow support, and odd neck posture.
 Although these can cause pain and neck stiffness, the symptoms typically go away after addressing the root of the problem.

 Moderate neck injuries can affect your day-to-day activities, including work.
-Moderate neck injuries can cause more than just pain, inflammation, and limited range of motion.
+Mild neck injuries can cause more than pain, inflammation, and limited range of motion.
 Additional symptoms include:

 - Prolapsed discs